kdark11/playingwithmeteor/README.md

-Left off on pg 41
+Left off on pg 63 - chap 8